KMRos1/LearningProjects/README.md

 # LearningProjects
-First project made during learning
+This respository will keep all projects i made during learning JavaScript.